itom-project/itom/docs/userDoc/source/05_plots/imagePlots.rst

 **Features:**

-* Export graphics to images, pdf and vector graphics.
+* Export graphics to images, pdf, vector graphics (via button) or to the clipBoard (ctrl-c).
 * Metadata support (the 'title'-tag is used as title of the plot).
 * Supports fixed ratio x/y-axis but not necessary fixed ratio to monitor-pixel
 * Drawing of geometrical elements and markers by script and user interaction.